ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/07-Software Design.md

 **Aaron Kiem – Audio Front-End**
   Developed the sound detection and filtering logic.
 Configured the microphone and amplifier circuit using the MCP6022 op-amp and implemented ADC-based sampling to identify clap patterns while rejecting background noise.

-**Quinn Maness – Filter Board**
+**Quinn Maness – Light Sensor**
-  Developed the filtering and filter adjustment system for the clap sound logic.
-Utilized a window comparator circuit with window comparator TLV6700DDCR and the active band-pass device BA3835F-E2 in order to create the filter threshold for decibel level and frequency, respectively.
-Implemented potentiometers onto both systems in order to allow for user adjustment of the threshold ranges for both frequency and decibel.
+  Developed the system for sensing outside light to save power.
+Used a photoresistor and MCP6004 Op-Amp with a LM7805 voltage regulator.
+Configured the microcontroller to output a digital voltage based on the input from the photoresistor-MCP6004 system.

 **Roshan Roy Geoffrey Joe – Distance Sensor Front-End**
   Designed and implemented the brightness-control logic driven by the distance sensor and MCP6002 op-amp.
 Configured the ADC on RA0 to read the amplified distance signal, filtered the readings in software, and mapped them into discrete brightness levels.
 Used DAC1 on RA2 to send a smooth, analog brightness command to the LED board through the ribbon cable.